Pasifika-Web3-Tech-Hub/pasifika-whitepaper/README.md

 - Technical support priority
 - Community event participation

-### 4.3 Annual Profit-Sharing
+### 5.3 Annual Profit-Sharing

-A key feature of the membership system is the Annual Profit-Sharing Event:
+A key feature of the membership system is the Annual Profit-Sharing Event, which directly implements our core philosophical principle of reciprocity:

 - 50% of treasury profits distributed equally to eligible members
-- Eligibility requires 100+ transactions AND 1+ ETH volume during the financial year
+- Eligibility requires 100+ transactions AND activity across at least two of our supported networks during the financial year
-- Pasifika Financial Year runs from December 27 to December 24
+- Pasifika Financial Year runs from December 27 to December 24 (aligned with traditional Pacific calendar)
 - Transparent profit calculation and distribution
-- On-chain distribution record
+- On-chain distribution record on all three networks
+- Equal distribution regardless of transaction volume, embodying the principle of equity
 - Reinforces the core principle: "If we take care of our own, they will take care of us"

 ---